warunatrivet/uwazi_test/Create-document-types.md

 ![property options](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/document_properties.jpg)

 Note: When you add a **multi-select property** to a type, you will see a field titled _Thesauri_ in which you can select a _Dictionary_ or an _Entity type_ that you have already created.
-See the section on [managing your dictionaries](https://github.com/huridocs/uwazi/wiki/Build-the-information-architecture#manage-your-dictionaries) for more information on how to create these dictionaries.
+See the section on [managing your dictionaries](https://github.com/huridocs/uwazi/wiki/Build-the-information-architecture#manage-your-dictionaries) for more information on how to work with dictionaries.